As the culmination of the two-month journey at NY20+ International Art Residency Program, I am thrilled to introduce (re)Made in China.

 (re)Made in China - Recycled injected plastic prototype (re)Made in China - Recycled injected plastic prototype

-(re)Made in China is and invitation to ponder the potential of open-source and open-hardware technologies, collaborative practices, and sustainable art.
-My exploration of unconventional materials and methods challenges norms, urging you to consider creativity’s power in shaping a more sustainable future.
+(re)Made in China is an invitation to reflect on the potential of open-source and open-hardware technologies, collaborative practices, and sustainable art.
+Through my exploration of unconventional materials and methods, I challenge norms, prompting you to acknowledge the power of creativity in shaping a more sustainable future.

 Presentation of (re)Made in China with Nuño de la Serna